DrEerie/EerieSpammer/README.md

 # Usage

-Run the following command to use the tool
+ You can nevigate to EerieSpammeer and use the tool via following commands.

 ```
+cd EerieSpammer

  python3 Spammer.py